-The Cares Family started in 2011 when our founder, Alex, was canvassing for votes as a council candidate in the local elections.
-As he was doing his rounds, knocking on doors, he met Fred, an 82-year-old neighbour who hadn't been out of his house for three months.
-Alex wheeled Fred in his wheelchair to the voting place, and the next day returned to help Fred get a hair cut.
+We opened in 2011 after our founder, Alex, was canvassing for votes as a council candidate in the local elections.
+As he was doing his rounds, knocking on doors, he met Fred, a neighbour in his 80s who hadn't been out of his house for three months.
+Alex wheeled Fred in his wheelchair to the voting place, and the next day returned to help Fred get a haircut.

 In that moment, the idea for The Cares Family was born.

-Opening in 2011, North London Cares was the first branch.
-Over three years it developed new programmes to bring older and younger neighbours together to share time, friendship and new experiences through Social Clubs, a one-to-one Love Your Neighbour friendship programme, Outreach and Community Fundraising.
+North London Cares was the first branch to come alive.
+Over three years it developed four programmes to bring older and younger neighbours together to share time, friendship and new experiences – through Social Clubs, a one-to-one Love Your Neighbour friendship programme, Outreach that invited older and younger neighbours to share time and new experiences, and Community Fundraising.

 South London Cares followed in 2014, and further developed the model.
 In 2017 Manchester Cares arrived, followed by Liverpool Cares in 2018, and East London Cares in 2019.
 The Cares Family is now active in five great, rapidly-changing city locations with heritage and heart at their core.

 Across the group, some 18,000 older and younger people have now found confidence, community and connection through new relationships with their neighbours, and with the changing landscapes around them.

 When we started our work, it was thought that loneliness was little more than a personal crisis.
 Then it was perceived to be a public health crisis, because loneliness brings on strokes, heart attacks, dementia and poor mental health and is as harmful as smoking 15 cigarettes a day.
 More recently, we’ve shown how loneliness is also a political crisis, as it is a gateway to abuse, addiction, crime, educational inequality, homelessness, polarisation and division.